-And the best part is, Password Boss has already listed out a number of popular sites/apps like Facebook, Netflix, and Amazon to save your time.
+And the best part is, Password Boss has already listed out a number of popular sites and apps like Facebook, Netflix, and Amazon to save your time.

-So, you can just click any one of the panels and fill the login details before clicking ‘Save’ to store that entry into the vault.
+So, you can just click any one of the panels and fill the password login data before clicking ‘Save’ to store that entry into the vault.
 It’s that simple!

 Now, on the other hand, if your favorite site is not listed among the different panels, hit the tiny ‘+’ button on the top left side of the screen.
 Then again, fill the details and click ‘Save’.